Six Strategies to Make Your Summer Break Work for You

 Sometimes this is our last frontier!

-We can keep the floors swept and the bathrooms clean (most of the time), but our computers are such a mess we can’t even find that amazing article on Ancient Egypt we couldn’t wait to use, the e-book about how to design your own literature-based high school courses, or that link to the online game that teaches you the capitols of the states.
+We can keep the floors swept and the bathrooms clean (most of the time), but our computers are such a mess we can’t even find that amazing article on Ancient Egypt we couldn’t wait to use, the e-book about how to design your own literature-based high school courses, or that link to the online game that could have taught your kids the state capitols.

-Let alone get to the bottom of our email inbox!
+Let alone get to the bottom of our inbox!

 Set up folders in your computer for each child, each subject or unit you are teaching, and store the digital items in the place where you can find them when you need them.